Why are Transactivists hostile to Radical Feminists?

 Transactivism is not Marxism

-So, in ignorance of that history, transactivists choose to bully those who criticize trans-ideology for ‘hate speech’ to shut down debate about the Sex Self-ID law before it becomes law.
-At this point in the argument, I am forced to the conclusion that far from fighting the patriarchy, transactivists join the patriarchy to attack the historic gains of the women’s movement.
+So, in ignorance of that history, transactivists choose to bully those who criticize trans-ideology as ‘hate speech’ to shut down debate about the Sex Self-ID law before it becomes law.
+At this point in the argument, one is forced to conclude that far from fighting the patriarchy, transactivists join the patriarchy to attack the historic gains of the women’s movement.
 The next step is to explain why.
-The logic of my argument is as follows.
+The argument is as follows.
 Trans-ideology is best understood as the ideology of a state and corporate sponsored transactivist politics reflecting the post-modern individualism of neo-liberal capitalism facing a terminal crisis.
 It substitutes individual ‘free choice’ for the solidarity of gender and class politics.
 It conflates sex with gender, allowing men to pose as women in taking the side of men in the historic oppression of the female gender a critical point in our human history when women are standing up for humanity and nature against the threat of extinction.

 Where does trans-ideology come from?

 It seems to me that most Radical Feminist accounts of the recent emergence of 21st century trans-ideology tend to blame the corporate interests of big pharma in promoting gender transition.
 So far so good.
 No doubt this is correct as far as it goes.
 But it doesn’t explain its rapid adoption and acceptance of a movement that challenges the rights of women.
 Two recent articles (there may be others I am not aware of) go further in tracing a causal link between neoliberalism and trans-ideology.